EagleOne42/unifi-video-ir-control/README.md

 A program that will caculate sunset/sunrise times based on location: https://github.com/risacher/sunwait

-Follow the steps in "SETUP" to get this setup and configured on Ubuntu 16.04.
+Follow the steps in "SETUP" to get this setup and configured on Ubuntu 16.04.7 LTS.
 Other systems might need additional steps.

+Requirements:
+Ubuntu 16.04.7 LTS (xenial)
+Unifi Video 3.10.13 (current as of 2020-10-26)
+Python 3.5.2